loctet/TRAC/artefact.md

 ## 2.3.
 How to check the randomly generated models

-The 135 randomly generated models used in last part of Section 4 of our paper are in `src/Examples/random_txt/tests_dafsm_1` splitted in subfolders each containing 5 DAFSMs and a `list_of_files_info.csv` file with metadata on the DAFSMs (we detail the metadata).
+The 135 randomly generated models used in last part of Section 4 of our paper are in `src/Examples/random_txt/tests_dafsm_1` splitted in subfolders each containing 5 DAFSMs and a `list_of_files_info.csv` file with metadata on the DAFSMs (we detail the metadata in [section 4 below](#4-documentation)).
 Our performance analysis can be reproduced by executing the following commands in the `Docker`:

    ```bash
    performancecd src